top of page

 As with many wild animals, the coyote's population is naturally regulated when left unhampered by human control attempts.
 Lethal control methods, however, can disrupt this process.
 Killing coyotes may cause pack members to disperse, resulting in more coyotes reproducing in the absence of a pack hierarchy.
 Exploited populations also tend to have larger litters because competition for food is reduced and more unoccupied habitat is available.
 In addition, lethal control techniques have ensured that only the most resilient coyotes survive.

-Trapping is not the answer to protecting livestock.
-Non-lethal methods include having guard animals such as dogs, llamas and donkeys; the use of fencing; sheltering animals at night; and improved husbandry practices.
-Those are just a few ways to protect livestock without killing wildlife.
-Non-lethal methods also allow wild animals to maintain their important roles in the ecosystem.
+Non-lethal methods include having livestock guardian animals; the use of properly functioning electric fencing; sheltering animals at night; and improved husbandry practices.
+Non-lethal methods also allow wild animals to maintain their important roles in the ecosystemincluding preying on rodents that may be problematic for farmers.

 Myth: Trapping is tightly regulated.